De La Salle University: During the Martial Law era

-The school became co-educational in 1973.
+The school continued to change even as the nation went through the difficulties of the Marcos dictatorship era.
+It became co-educational in 1973.
 On February 19, 1975, De La Salle College was granted university status and became known as De La Salle University (DLSU).
 Since 2008, it has referred to itself as De La Salle University, its registered name in the Philippine Securities and Exchange Commission.
 The Grade School Department was deprecated in 1978.